 I am a bit on guard, but I decide to check it out.
 After all, I am a bit curious.
 What is Abby up too?

-I turn off my laptop, then take a show and get dressed.
+I turn off my laptop, then take a shower and get dressed.

 As I pull up slowly to the house number, I am relieved to see Abby standing in front of the house.
 I know that it was her number, but when she said to just come to the texted address, I started to feel like I was in one of those creepy thriller movies.
 Spotting me, Abby starts smiling and waving me over.
 I turn off my car engine and slip outside.